University of Macedonia: Administration and organization

 The University of Macedonia is a public, non-profit university run by a four-member rectorate.
 The incumbent rector is Dr. Stylianos (Stelios) Katranidis.

 From 2011 until 2017 the university has been administered as a public trust governed by a board of trustees known as the University Council.
-The powers of the Council were provided by Law 4009/2011 and amongst others are as follows: a) to organize the Rector's nomination procedure by selecting 3 candidates from those applying for the Rector's position elected by the University's professors and lecturers in a direct, universal and secret suffrage after an international invitation; b) to approve and update the Rules of Procedure; c) to set up the Quality Assurance Unit; d) to select the University's Secretary upon the Rector's recommendation; e) to approve the budget; f) to define the University's development strategy.
+The powers of the Council were provided by Law 4009/2011 and among others are as follows: a) to organize the Rector's nomination procedure by selecting 3 candidates from those applying for the Rector's position elected by the University's professors and lecturers in a direct, universal and secret suffrage after an international invitation; b) to approve and update the Rules of Procedure; c) to set up the Quality Assurance Unit; d) to select the University's Secretary upon the Rector's recommendation; e) to approve the budget; f) to define the University's development strategy.

 Academics

 Admissions

 The University of Macedonia is considered one of the selective universities of Greece.
-Admissions are mandated by the Greek government through the Panhellenic Exams and traditionally the university had amongst the highest entrance marks of all Greek universities in the respective fields of study.
+Admissions are mandated by the Greek government through the Panhellenic Exams and traditionally the university had among the highest entrance marks of all Greek universities in the respective fields of study.